A leader in the field of prosthetics for more than 20 years, Ian Fothergill has a broad range of experience in prosthetics.

 Ian relocated to California in 2004, to lead Össur Academy, the Educational and Clinical arm of Ossur’s business in the Americas.
 There, Ian led a team of clinicians providing training and support on Össur’s catalogue of products.

-While leading Össur Academy Ian worked closely with the team at MCOP and at Walter Reed National Military Medical Center, to address the rapidly evolving needs of injured servicemen and women.
+While leading Össur Academy Ian worked closely with the team at MCOP, to address the rapidly evolving needs of injured servicemen and women.
 It was this long-standing relationship that brought Ian to join MCOP in October 2011 as clinical and business development manager.

 Ian is now a BOCP certified Prosthetist focused on providing amputees with the most advanced, state of the art prosthetic devices designed to address each individual’s needs, incorporating his long-time commitment to the advancement of the lives of amputees through increasing access to advanced technology.